leo4617/ppc/README.md

 ===

     ppc for 'pay per click'.
-#####This is a toolkit designed to provide consitent search engine account managing experience.
+#####This is a toolkit designed to provide consistent search engine account managing experience.